-|Pittsburgh Friends Meeting’s calendar is available at our homepage, http://www.quaker.org/pghpamm/index.html|
+|The Pittsburgh Friends Meeting calendar is available online at https://teamup.com/ks9jgbigvru2f2q9or|

-|First Sunday 12:15||Bible Study: We are studying the Gospel of John.
+|1st Sunday 12:15||Bible Study: We are studying the Gospel of John.
 All are welcome!
 Questions?
 Contact Mary Parish, firstname.lastname@example.org.|

-|First Sunday||Letter Writing Write to your elected officials on local & national issues.
-In Library following MfW.|
+|1st Sunday||Letter Writing Write to your elected officials on local & national issues in Library following MfW.|

 |Meeting for Worship with Attention to Business.
-Attending MfB connects us to the community and to our underlying beliefs as Friends.
+Attending connects us to the community and to our underlying beliefs as Friends.
 Items for the next month’s Newsletter are due this day, except MfB minutes and emergency items which may be e-mailed to email@example.com|

-|Second Monday||EECM Shelter Meal: Friends provide evening meal to approximately 30 people.
+|2nd Monday||EECM Shelter Meal: Friends provide evening meal to approximately 30 people.
 Contact Walter Mead (firstname.lastname@example.org or 412.856.0195) if you would like to join other Friends in this effort.
 Volunteers needed.|

 |3rd Tuesday 7:00 PM||Friendly Spiritual Healing Group.
 All are welcome.
 For more information, or to be held in the Light, see Dolores Avner, Pat Buddemeyer, Von Keairns, Nancy James, or Pat May.|

-|Third Sunday||Adult Education 12:15-1:15|
+|3rd Sunday||Adult Education 12:15-1:15|

 |Meeting for Worship at Sherwood Oaks, Cranberry Twp.
 For more information, contact Elinor Castle (724-776-8307).
 Friends are needed to attend.
 Contact a member of Outreach for more info.|

 |Mid-Week Meeting – Join us in the Fell Room for silent worship.|